-Nursing Education - Located on the first floor of the main building, the Dean of Nursing Education Programs serves as the Chief Academic Officer.
 The Dean participates in the following committees: Academic Senate, Admissions Committee, Conduct Standards Committee, Curriculum Committee, Executive Committee, Faculty Committee, Outcomes and Assessment Committee, Program Advisory Committee, Scholastic Standards Committee, and the Student Affairs Committee.
-The Nursing Department also has several directors: The Associate Dean of Nursing located on the second floor of the main building; the Director of the Online Programs located in the Annex Suite 460, the Director of Clinical Placement and Practicum located in the Annex Suite 420; and the Director of Simulation located in the Annex Suite 450.
-Nursing faculty meet one-on-one with students to offer advising, study tips, test taking tips, and other professional guidance for student success.
+The Nursing Department has several directors: Director of Prelicensure Programs, located on the second floor of the main building; Director of the Online Programs, located first floor of the main building; Director of Clinical Placement and Practicum, located in the Annex Suite 420; and Director of Simulation, located in the Annex Suite 450.